-Assessing market growth rate is essential to directing your business and marketing efforts moving forward.
-Companies experiencing low sales growth relative to their competitors should investigate the potential causes of their performance issues, such as high prices or insufficient advertising efforts, and take steps to correct them moving forward.
+Assessing the market growth rate is essential to crafting goals and visions for your company.
+Companies experiencing low sales growth relative to their competitors should investigate the potential causes of their performance issues, such as high prices or insufficient advertising, and take steps to correct them moving forward.

-Market growth rates are also important to financial institutions, which may use this information to decide whether or not to invest in your company.
+Market growth rates are also relevant to financial institutions, which may use this information to decide whether to invest in your company.
 Investors will assess trailing growth rates to determine how successful the company has been in recent years.

 Using this information, they can predict forward-looking rates for future months and years.
 If prospective rates for a business and its market are favorable, investors are more likely to acquire and retain company shares.